Let’s face it — losing weight when you’re older is tough.

 If that doesn’t seem significant, you can also cut the caloric intake of every meal by 13% if you drink half a liter of water beforehand.

 Sadly, most people don’t drink enough fluids throughout the day and when they do drink, they often choose beverages that aren’t healthy like soda or juice with added sugars.

 In fact, three-quarters of Americans are chronically dehydrated and don’t even know it.

 So don’t fall into that majority stat, and drink more water.

 It’s an easy way to curb your appetite, increase your metabolism, and even lower your risk of weight gain.

 #6 Improve Sleep Quality

-We all know that sleep is an essential component to physical and mental health.
+We all know that sleep is an essential component of physical and mental health.
 But did you know that lack of sleep can lead to weight gain?

 Studies show that people who get less than six hours of sleep are more likely to be obese or overweight because they have higher levels of ghrelin in their body.
 Ghrelin is the hormone responsible for hunger; so it’s no wonder we crave unhealthy food when we don’t get enough shut-eye (but it’s not the only hormone responsible for weight gain).

 Sleep deprivation can put you at a higher risk for obesity and diabetes.